What Glue Can I Use for Tooth Gems?

 Choosing the wrong glue could lead to tooth damage, infections, or other oral health problems.

-History and Popularity of Tooth Gems
+History and Popularity of

 In Mayan culture, decorative stones were embedded in teeth for ceremonial and aesthetic purposes.